 In South Africa, various laws govern the food safety aspects of a product.
 If you are producing a product with agricultural raw materials you need to be familiar with the various regulations of the Department of Agriculture.

-All Pick n Pay listed products must be produced in a facility that has been independently audited by an independent third party auditing company.
+All Pick n Pay listed products must be produced in a facility that has been independently audited by a third-party auditing company.
 The auditing process is managed and conducted in line with International Standards Organisation (ISO) ISO 17021 and ISO 19011 requirements, which ensures auditor competence and impartiality.

 The audit standards are based on the standards required by the Consumer Goods Forum and are available from the Global Food Safety Initiative Guidance Document.
-Note that the requirements vary if supplying own brand products or Pick n Pay Private label products.
+Note that the requirements vary when supplying home brand products or Pick n Pay Private label products.

 Step 8: Register on the PnP Portal